ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 To  enhance  and  improve  on  the  quality  of  our  customer service, our Customer Centres receive on-the-job training by Branch Managers and case studies on customer service are shared timely among the Customer Centres.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000037_cbca907630044345487169e697482cdf74c4b7b77ad6e121930dbc4dac453bef.png)
+**Description**: The image depicts a person typing on a laptop, with a glowing, stylized gauge superimposed over the scene, representing customer satisfaction; the gauge ranges from sad face emojis to happy face emojis with stars for eyes, and the pointer is aimed at the happiest end, suggesting a very positive rating or review being provided.

 ## Local Communities